AyanPahari/Kaggle--Taxi-Fare-Prediction/README.md

 # Kaggle- Taxi Fare Prediction

-The Aim of this of this Project is to work on a (completed) Kaggle challenge on taxi fare prediction.
+The aim of this project is to work on a (completed) Kaggle challenge on taxi fare prediction.

 Please visit https://www.kaggle.com/c/new-york-city-taxi-fare-prediction to know more about this problem, and download the data.